 Whether you’re looking to pay off your credit cards or fund your dream vacation, a personal loan can help you achieve your goals.
 Personal loans offer the flexibility to cover a range of expenses, from unexpected medical bills to debt consolidation.

 When it comes to borrowing money, it’s important to make an informed decision.
-We’ve laid out the basics to give you a head start:
+We’ve laid out the basics so you can better understand what it means to get a personal loan:

 Simply put, a personal loan is an unsecured loan, meaning it does not require collateral.
 It gives you access to funds you can use for a variety of purposes, like consolidating debt, paying for unexpected expenses, remodeling your home, or taking that dream vacation.